alexsalvatore/microchain/README.md

 - create an hash list for transactions to avoid re-spending.
 - re-initiate the UTXOPool with the longuest chain after each block add.
 - think about the logic of content spending.
+I am thinking about about a config object to pass to the chain with blocks and trasnactions being _fungible_ or not
 - manage block and transaction announce with webRTC?

 ## Author